opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 the search is complete.

 ## Range Raptor (RR)
+_The code for this is found in the `org.opentripplanner.transit.raptor.rangeraptor.standard` package._

 _Range Raptor_ works in iterations over minutes.
 Let say you want to travel from A to B sometime between 12:00 and 13:00.
 Then _Range Raptor_ start at 13:00, and for each minute run the search
 again: 12:59, 12:58 ... until 12:00.
 The way Raptor works enable us to do this in a super efficient